-ABC Kids Inc.: This post has a lot of information on baby-led weaning if you want to check out that method.
+ABC Kids Inc.: We went with purees - it's what my kids preferred.
+But this post has a lot of information on baby-led weaning if you want to check that out.

 Homemade Baby Food Recipes: This site is chock-full of information and ideas, from considerations when getting started to nutritional breakdowns, to allergies and feeding problems.

 Super Healthy Kids: This doesn’t have much on baby food – except maybe their smoothies – but your little one won’t be on purees forever, and this site has tons of great recipes and resources for cooking for kids.